Munich Philharmonic drops star conductor Valery Gergiev over Putin ties | DW | 01.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Russian maestro was given an ultimatum to denounce Putin's invasion of Ukraine, but failed to react.
-Gergiev's support of the Russian ruler has long stirred controversy.
+Opera diva Anna Netrebko is also cancelling her performances.

 Munich's mayor, Dieter Reiter, issued an ultimatum on Friday, requiring conductor Valery Gergiev to denounce the "brutal war of aggression that Putin is waging against Ukraine" before February 28, or be dismissed as the principal conductor of the Munich Philharmonic orchestra, three years before the expiration of his contract.

-Note: Update: This piece was updated shortly after its publication with news related to opera singer Anna Netrebko.